Axstoria/Axstoria-Software/Docs/testing_policy.md

 ## Responsabilities

 ### As a developper

+As a developper your responsabilities are to ensure your code is safe, easy to read and commented for anyone who comes after you.
+You must write your codes properly and make sure that they are up to date and most importantly not erasing any blocking test.
+The responsability of the code you write and the correction of the bug that emerges from it is solely on you.

 ### As a reviewer

+As a reviewer you must be careful when you read the code of a fellow developper and pay proper attention to any typo and easy mistakes that you could come across.
+You must not half-assess your inspection and actually understand the code you reviewed as if the developper is not available you will be asked to correct it.

 ### As a tester

+As a tester you must be thorough in your testing and make sure to test every possibility to ensure that every bug and mistakes can be catched and corrected in due time.

 # Tests types

 ## Unit test

 ### Environment